 3.1.1 If the whole farm is not converted (split production) the organic and conventional parts of the farm shall be clearly and continuously separated.

-3.1.2 Simultaneous production of visually indistinguishable organic and non-organic crops or animal products (parallel production) is only permitted where such production is undertaken in a way that allows clear and continuous and verifiable separation of all operations and products claimed as organic.
+3.1.2 Simultaneous production of the same products (parallel production) is only permitted where such production is undertaken in a way that allows clear and continuous and verifiable separation of all operations and products claimed as organic.
 Organic and non-organic units in parallel production must be physically, financially and operationally separated.

-3.1.3 Prohibited materials shall be stored in separate locations from those where organic products are grown and handled.
+3.1.3 Prohibited materials shall not be stored where organic products are grown and handled.

 3.2 Maintenance of Organic Management